UST-EDMM/edmm/edmm-core/src/main/java/io/github/edmm/plugins/puppet/README.md

 ## Limitations

-* The execution order of the generated module must be defined manually by the user
+The execution order of the generated module must be defined manually by the user.